wpswings/pdf-generator-for-wp/README.txt

 * **Track Order For WooCommerce:** WordPress PDF plugin is compatible with our track order plugin.
 You can show the order tracking card in the generated invoices, so your users can directly track their orders from the generated invoices.

-* **WooCommerce HPOS:** PDF generator for WordPress is compatible with WooCommerce High-Performance Order Storage HPOS which allows you to store order data in custom order tables to maximize your eCommerce store performance.
+* **WooCommerce HPOS:** The PDF generator for WordPress is compatible with WooCommerce High-Performance Order Storage HPOS which allows you to store order data in custom order tables to maximize your eCommerce store performance.

 == WHAT PREMIUM VERSION OF THE WORDPRESS PDF GENERATOR PLUGIN OFFERS ==